• David Greenberg

 • Office: 106 DeWitt

 • Research Interests: I write for a variety of scholarly and popular audiences about politics, ideas, media and culture in American history.
-My current book project, for W.W.
-Norton, is a history of presidential "spin."
+My most recent book is John Lewis: A Life, a biography of the civil rights leader and longtime congressman, which was a finalist for the Pulitzer Prize in 2025.

 COURSES REGULARLY TAUGHT